MaXfAa/adblocklist-streaming-sites/README.md

 For AdBlock :

 1. Go in AdBlock.
-(If you haven't AdBlock, you can download it here : https://getadblock.com)
+(If you have not AdBlock, you can download it here : https://getadblock.com)
 2. Go to filters list page : chrome-extension://gighmmpiobklfepjocnamgkkbiglidom/options.html#filters
 3. Paste this link : https://raw.githubusercontent.com/MaXfAa/adblocklist-streaming-sites/main/list.html under "Custom filter lists"
 4. Click on "Subscribe"